Skip to content

 cat /etc/os-release

-As system architecture you should use a x86 in 64bit:
+The system architecture should be x86 in 64-bit:

 1